saouddk/the_mask/README.md

 Tired of issues involved with data mining?
 Put on The Mask and try data mining designed for the next generation.

+## Features

+- A powerful internal proxy list manager that prioritizes successful mining and retrieval of data.
+- Full control over the data mining process through various configurations available (see below for options).
+- Socket obfuscation (in-progress)

 ## Installation

 Add this line to your application's Gemfile: